 contribute to the care team's efforts to assist residents in their Activities of Daily Living (ADLs).

+Regular care meetings are scheduled where we review each resident's care plan and ensure current and effective treatment.
 Nursing and Personal Support Worker care is available to every resident 24-hours a day to assist with ADLs (i.e. bathing, grooming).
 Registered Nursing staff provide:

 -